Which government funded courses can I apply for?

-Lower fees, Local Skills
+Lower fees, local skills

-Lower fees, local skills qualifications provide for an annual fees cap on a list of courses.
+Lower fees, local skills qualifications provide an annual fee cap on a list of courses.
 This means regardless of how much the course fees are, you will not pay more than a set total amount per selected qualification or course per calendar year.
 The annual fees cap is set at $400 for eligible concession students, and $1,200 for non-concession students, plus resource fees*.

 The Lower fees, local skills courses are available to residents of Western Australia that meet the eligibility criteria.
 See more detailed information, see Skills Ready or visit the relevant qualifications pages on this site.

-About Jobs and Skills WA subsidised training
+Jobs and Skills WA subsidised training

 Jobs and Skills WA programs are used to prioritise the WA State Government training funding to focus on courses that equip people to take up jobs that are or will be, in high demand.